j4s0n-c/trowaSoft-VCV/README.md

 	+ **In Port** - Port for receiving messages. ~~Currently, trowaSoft modules can NOT share the same ports.~~ (as of v1.0.2) **cvOSCcv** modules may **share the same ports** to either speak to the same endpoint or talk to each other.
 	+ **Namespace** - The OSC namespace.
 Default is empty (none).
 	+ **Auto Con** - Automatically reconnect on load from save.
-The connection will be restore if the connection was active (in the save file) and this is checked.
+The connection will be restored if the connection was active (in the save file) and this is checked.
     + Per Channel:
         + **Address** - Endpoint address.
 Default is `/ch/{channel #}`.
 		+ **ADV** - (as of v0.6.2) Advanced settings for simple value conversions.
 Specify simple OSC data types (float, int, bool) and the CV and OSC ranges.